About the Artist

 Unicorn Studio Inc.

 Rose Catherine Khan is a fantasy illustrator from Central New York.
 Over the past decade, she has created designs and illustrations for clients across the country.
 Her artwork sells internationally and her collectibles can be found in gift shops around the world.
-She particularly enjoys illustrating puzzles and designing figurines for companies including Ravensburger Games, Buffalo Games, and Pacific Trading Co.
+She particularly enjoys illustrating puzzles and designing figurines for companies including Ravensburger Games, Buffalo Games, Aquarius and Pacific Giftware.
 In December of 2019, Rose completed a series of puzzles that can be found at retailers including Target, Walmart and Michaels.
 Since 2019, she has continued to populate the world with intricate puzzle artwork, completing her 17th puzzle at the start of 2023.

 In addition to fantasy illustration, in 2014 Rose released her debut fantasy novel, Centernia: Return to the Castle.
 In 2018 it was followed with Mark of the Castle.
 A third, Whispers in the Azure, arrived in 2022, and Rose has a second edition lined up for 2023 (along with a fourth book).
 When not illustrating and writing, Rose is a professor of art.

 Rose is represented by Tate Licensing.